Della

 “Not really.
 It’s just that most of the people I know who applied for one got turned down.
 What kind of business are you going to open?”

-Logan sat back and drew a tense breath.
+Logan sat back and drew a deep, tense breath.
 After the disappointing results he’d received this week, he had no idea.
 “I don’t know.”

 She looked puzzled.
 “Well, what are you passionate about?”